zlthinker/zlthinker.github.io/project/_posts/2018-01-01-scale-invariant-image-matching.md

 # Abstract

 The power of modern image matching approaches is still fundamentally limited by the abrupt scale changes in images.
 In this paper, we propose a scale-invariant image matching approach to tackling the very large scale variation of views.
 Drawing inspiration from the scale space theory, we start with encoding the image’s scale space into a compact multi-scale representation.
 Then, rather than trying to find the exact feature matches all in one step, we propose a progressive two-stage approach.
 First, we determine the related scale levels in scale space, enclosing the inlier feature correspondences, based on an optimal and exhaustive matching in a limited scale space.
 Second, we produce both the image similarity measurement and feature correspondences simultaneously after restricting matching between the related scale levels in a robust way.
 The matching performance has been intensively evaluated on vision tasks including image retrieval, feature matching and Structure-from-Motion (SfM).
 The successful integration of the challenging fusion of high aerial and low ground-level views with significant scale differences manifests the superiority of the proposed approach.
+(Access the full paper [here](./files/iccv2017.pdf))

 # Datasets